 Auburn Truck Accident Lawyer

 Because Auburn is located on two busy highways, residents who frequently use these roads have a higher chance of being involved in an accident involving a large truck.
-Whether the truck is transporting produce to a local grocery store or taking construction materials, chemicals, or other freight from one city to the next, these vehicles pose a huge risk to other drivers.
-The sheer size of these vehicles means that even low-speed crashes can have severe and even fatal consequences for people driving smaller passenger vehicles.Trucking Companies are Quick to Action
+Whether the truck is transporting produce to a local grocery store or taking construction materials, chemicals, or other freight from one city to the next, these vehicles pose a considerable risk to other drivers.
+The sheer size of these vehicles means that even low-speed crashes can have severe and fatal consequences for people driving smaller passenger vehicles.Trucking Companies are Quick to Action

 Large trucks are almost always owned by a company that operates multiple vehicles.
 These companies are very aware that their trucks can easily cause severe accidents and have learned how to begin defending themselves from liability almost immediately after a crash takes place.
-Their insurance companies will normally send out a quick-response team to the collision site to take their own statements from witnesses, collect their own evidence, and essentially try to cover themselves from responsibility in the event of a personal injury or wrongful death lawsuit.
+Their insurance companies will generally send a quick-response team to the collision site to take their own statements from witnesses, collect their own evidence, and essentially try to cover themselves from responsibility in the event of a personal injury or wrongful death lawsuit.

 To learn more about why you may want to consider a lawsuit for your truck accident injuries, you can watch the following video:Understanding Trucking Litigation

-The main regulatory agency that institutes these regulations for trucks and truckers crossing state borders is the Federal Motor Carrier Safety Administration.
+The primary regulatory agency that institutes these regulations for trucks and truckers crossing state borders is the Federal Motor Carrier Safety Administration.
 In California, the Department of Transportation serves as the regulatory agency that oversees commercial trucks.Common Negligent Trucking Behaviors

 - Speeding to deliver goods more quickly